Tipping in Portugal is not expected but is appreciated. How much should you tip? Use our Portugal tipping guide for the answers.

 Tipping in Portugal

 There is no obligation to tip at restaurants, hotels, bars, or spas in Portugal, but how much should you tip for exceptional service?
-Since it is not customary, there is no hard and fast rule about the amount that should be given in each circumstance.
-You, however, can’t go wrong by leaving a little extra when service exceeds your expectations.
-This could be as simple as rounding up to the nearest euro.
+You can’t go wrong by leaving a little extra when service exceeds your expectations.
+This could be as simple as rounding up to the nearest euro at a cafe.

-When dining out, skip the tip at cheaper restaurants and leave up to 10 percent when service exceeds expectations in upscale dining establishments.
+When dining out, leave up to 10 percent when service exceeds expectations in upscale dining establishments.
 Be aware, however, that some restaurants include service in the final bill, so keep an eye out for that language at the bottom of the receipt before tipping extra.
 It is common for servers not to receive tips included on a credit card, so try to leave cash whenever possible.